mindsmiths/docs/docs/Quickstart/connecting-to-the-outside.md

 root:/app$ pip install "telegram-adapter[dev]==4.0.0a7"
 ```

 Great!
 You now need a Telegram bot that you can use for testing.
 You can create one using Telegram’s [BotFather](https://core.telegram.org/bots).
+To find it, just click on the contact search icon and type in "BotFather".
+Send the bot a message "/newbot" to create a new bot.
-Once you get the bot token, run the following code to integrate the telegram adapter with Forge:
+Once you get the bot token, run the following code to integrate the telegram adapter with the platform:

 ```shell
 root:/app$ telegram-adapter setup